 To remain competitive, companies should focus on:

-Booking shipments 5–7 days in advance can help secure space and avoid last-minute cost spikes.
+1. Early Booking Strategies Booking shipments 5–7 days in advance can help secure space and avoid last-minute cost spikes.

-Relying on a single logistics provider increases risk.
+2. Multi-Carrier Partnerships Relying on a single logistics provider increases risk.
 Diversifying carriers improves flexibility.

-Using real-time data allows businesses to respond quickly to market changes.
+3. Data-Driven Decision Making Using real-time data allows businesses to respond quickly to market changes.

 🔍 Looking Ahead